Semi-Autonomous E-Bike Dashboard & App

 Security

 Security was a major worry of e-bike users that we uncovered during our research.
-We designed a camera monitoring system so users can watch their bike from afar.
+I designed a camera monitoring system so users can watch their bike from afar.

 A closer look